Section 1: Potential Risks and Impacts Background

 Water levels directly affect marinas and harbors in the Great Lakes.
 Physical access to boat slips, navigation channels and harbors of refuge may be compromised.
 Fluctuating water levels influence a facility’s ability to operate, and in turn, affect finances and patronage.
 Operators generally acknowledge that facilities are adversely affected by decreases in lake levels: expenses are incurred through damages, adaptations and lost slip rental revenue.
 High water levels may be problematic and require adaptations or related repairs, especially during storm surges, but may not be as immediately damaging as low levels.

 How Water Levels Affect Marinas and Harbors

 Fluctuating water levels — both higher and lower — will affect your facility.
-For example, given a 3 foot drop in water levels, a recent study projected cost estimates ranging from $53,000 to $83,000 per marina depending on the lake (IUGLS Recreational Boating and Tourism Contextual Narrative – PDF).
+For example, given a 3 foot drop in water levels, a recent study projected cost estimates ranging from $53,000 to $83,000 per marina depending on the lake.
 Some impacts from drastically different water levels will be experienced regardless of whether levels are higher or lower; additional impacts are specific to whether levels are higher or lower.
 The following table provides an overview of potential impacts.

 |Environmental Change||Potential Impact|

 |Fluctuating Water Levels||

 |Lower water levels||